drone/docs/content/plugins/slack_blame.md

 direct message when a build completes.
 You will need to supply Drone with an access token to the Slack API.
 You can create a new access token here: https://api.slack.com/web

+## Overview

+This plugin is responsible for sending build notifications to developers when they break the build, either directly through slackbot messages, or to the designated channel.
+This lets developers get feedback on their own feature branches without bombarding the main development channel as well as notifying the channel on important branches such as release or master.

 The following parameters are used to configure the notification